miggynowiggy/plm-loginatory/README.md

 # PLM Loginatory (frontend)
-A attendance tracker and simple inventory web application for the laboratories of Pamantasan ng Lungsod ng Maynila A school project requirement for the subject Object-Oriented Programming.
+A attendance tracker and simple inventory web application for the laboratories of Pamantasan ng Lungsod ng Maynila. <br/>
+A school project requirement for the subject Object-Oriented Programming.

 <hr/>